Andrew-code2020/MS2/README.md

 - help potential visitors learn about Ireland as a holiday destination
 - help new potential visitors learn easily about the type of holidays that are available in Ireland
-- help new potential users connect and communicate easily with someone who will help them make a holiday booking in Ireland
+- help new potential users connect and communicate easily with someone who will help them make a holiday booking in Ireland.
 - help new potential users easily follow Ireland on various Social Media accounts
 - help Ireland attract tourists